 Dr. Claudio Aporta

-Associate Professor; Director of Marine Affairs Program
+Associate Professor; Director of Marine Affairs Program (on sabbatical until June 2020)

 Dr. Claudio Aporta - BA, PhD (Univesity of Alberta)